ebrandi/FDD-book/content/chapters/part1/chapter-03.md

 Before we start writing device drivers for FreeBSD, we need to pause and talk about the foundation they stand on: **UNIX**.

-Every driver you'll ever write for FreeBSD, every system call you'll explore, every kernel message you'll read—they all make sense only when you understand the operating system they live in.
+Every driver you'll ever write for FreeBSD, every system call you'll explore, every kernel message you'll read, they all make sense only when you understand the operating system they live in.
 For a beginner, the world of UNIX can feel mysterious, filled with odd commands and a very different philosophy compared to Windows or macOS.
 But once you learn its logic, you'll see it's not only approachable but also elegant and incredibly powerful.

 This chapter is about giving you a **gentle introduction** to UNIX as it appears in FreeBSD.
 By the end, you'll feel comfortable navigating the system, working with files, running commands, managing processes, installing applications, and even writing small scripts to automate your tasks.
 These are everyday skills for any FreeBSD developer and absolutely essential before we dive into kernel development.